 As said by Merlin Mann, taking inbox to zero is precisely keeping your inbox empty or close to empty at all times.
 But it is more likely to be a challenge for you.
 Even while using the best email management strategies, an empty inbox is still a nightmare.

 But if we take it the wrong way, it is more like a backfire.
 Do you think that inbox zero means clearing all your emails?
-Is this taking your inbox to zero?
+Is this the way to know how to get to inbox zero?
 No, it’s incorrect.
 The aim of achieving inbox zero means taking out the emails from your head, not your inbox.
 Philosophically, we believe that we think more about the emails that are pending rather than the emails we receive at present.

-Mailman assists a fine and clear User Interface.
+Mailmanhq assists a fine and clear User Interface and helps you know how to get to inbox zero.
 The layout is easy to navigate and learn.
-Join Mailman through Google, using your existing email address and use it.
+Join Mailmanhq through Google, using your existing email address, and use it.

-- Mailman is the best fit with Gmail and compatible too.
+- Mailmanhq is the best fit with Gmail and compatible too.
 It proves to be good email management.

 - Available at affordable prices for $10 when billed annually and $8 when billed monthly.

-- All the messages are end to end encrypted with Mailman that provides you complete privacy controls.
+- All the messages are end to end encrypted with Mailmanhq that provides you complete privacy controls.

 - The “Do Not Disturb” tool helps to stay focused while working.
 It shuts down the email ding-dong.